eduvpn/documentation/UPGRADE_DEBIAN_9_TO_10.md

 Debian upgrade troubles.

-The new repository contains packages for both Debian 9 and Debian 10, they are based on the same package descriptions and are officially supported!
+The new repository contains packages for both Debian 9 and Debian 10, they are based on the same package descriptions and are officially supported by the eduVPN / Let's Connect! project!
 A little care has to be taken when upgrading to the new repository as they use the proper Debian way to handle configuration files and various other aspects that were hacked around in the old (Debian 9 only) packages.

 ## To New Package Repository